TMS-Namespace/pMenu/README.md

 * Relative path support, useful for links to portable apps.
 * Categories of unlimited hierarchy depth.
 * individual Grouping and sorting for each category\view.
-Full drag and drop support, custom ordering.
+* Full drag and drop support, custom ordering.
 * Custom icons to any item.
 Custom avatar.
 * Search, recent apps, most used, favorite apps.
 * Broken items are detected, and can be hidden instead of deleting them, so they will be available again when you reinstall/de-archive the program.
 * Auto run pMenu, and auto run apps of custom time delay after menu start.
 * Set apps to run as administrator, without the need to indicate the admin password every time.
+* Animations, icon reflections, and shadows for your eye please.

 # Participating